University of Bristol2015 League Table Ranking 18

-- The University has an active Athletic Union and is recognised for its sporting achievements through high performing teams, excellent facilities and a large range of clubs.
-The University has a proud record of success in the British Universities and Colleges Sport Championships, and aims each year to finish in the top ten sporting universities overall.
+- The University has an active Athletic Union and is recognised for its sporting achievements through high-performing teams, excellent facilities and a large range of clubs.
+The University has a proud record of success in the British Universities and Colleges Sport Championships (BUCS), and aims each year to finish in the top ten sporting universities overall.

 - £200 million will be invested on campus facilities between 2012 and 2016.

-- A new hall of residence at the Stoke Bishop site to include a public transport hub will be ready for the 2014 intake and a rolling programme of refurbishment is underway to modernise the existing halls.
+- A new public transport hub at the Stoke Bishop site was completed in 2013.
+A new hall of residence at the Stoke Bishop site to include a public transport hub will be ready for the 2014 intake and a rolling programme of refurbishment is underway to modernise the existing halls.

-- A major refurbishment and redesign of the Richmond Building, which houses the Students’ Union and other student services, commenced in 2011.
-This £30-million project will transform this iconic building over the next four years, providing new space for community activities and over 180 societies and 50 sports clubs.
+- A major refurbishment and redesign of the Richmond Building, which houses the Students’ Union and other student services, commenced in 2011 and will be finished for the 2014 intake.
+The £30-million project is transforming this iconic building over the next four years, providing new space for community activities and over 180 societies and 50 sports clubs.

 - Television Presenter Alastair Stewart OBE (Economics and Politics, 1970–1973).